HamedMasafi/QInjection/README.md

 QInjection is a dependency injection framework for Qt.
 It provides a way to automatically inject dependencies into classes, simplifying the process of creating and testing code.

+  - QInjection is a dependency injection framework for Qt.
+  - It's easy to use and has a simple API.
+  - It's designed to be as lightweight as possible.
+  - It's easy to use and can be used in any Qt project.
+  - Add objects to the pool and they will be automatically injected into your code.

 ## Quick start
 Imagine we have two class named _MyClass1_ and _MyClass2_ that we use them regularly in our app.